Image copyright, John Tallet, 2003. Click to return to the Homepage.

 Shorter return route from point noted above:

-Continue on the lane through a pleasant valley, eventually passing Llancayo Farm.
-Turn left on the main road to Usk.
+Continue on the lane through a pleasant valley, eventually passing a farm at Upper Llancayo.
+Turn left on the road to Usk.
 Walk parallel to the river, back into the town centre, turn left at the T-junction and return to the town square.

 return to top >>>